Pilot Projects Mini-Grant Program

 These pilot projects should be completed within eighteen (18) months and have the potential to lead to a larger federally or foundation funded award application.

-The RWJF CHP at MMC is interested in various types of research including basic, clinical, behavioral, social sciences, translational, and communications research as well as population-based studies.
+The RWJF Center for Health Policy is interested in various types of research including basic, clinical, behavioral, social sciences, translational, and communications research as well as population-based studies.
 The overarching goal of this RFP is to encourage groundbreaking research addressing the social, economic, and political determinants of health and health disparities.
 The expectation of this RFP is for applicants to conduct translational and trans-disciplinary research linking the social, economic, and political determinants of health and health disparities science.
 This will include studies that assess a comprehensive array of social and health-related systems methods/interventions, which are innovative, rigorous and well-grounded in appropriate theoretical framework.
 Scientific knowledge on the social, economic, and political determinants of health and how they are patterned will inform practice, and policy.
 It will allow practitioners and policymakers to understand the nature of powerful social, economic, political, cultural and environmental influences and how best to address them.

 The intent of this funding opportunity is to intensify investigator-initiated research, to attract new investigators to the field, and to encourage trans-disciplinary research that will advance health disparities science and health policy.
 Applicants will design their own intervention strategies and outcome measures.
 The research strategies and interventions should be expected to contribute to the fundamental understanding of social, economic, and political determinants and health disparities science.
 Applicants should be concrete in describing how their results would translate into health policy that would eliminate health disparities and ensure that knowledge generated will be disseminated and replicated.